ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 18    await print_tasks()
 ```

-Lines 16-18 spawns a simple entrance task as an `async` function.
+Lines 16-17 spawn a simple entrance task of an `async` function.
 Line 18 awaits completion of `print_tasks()`.

 ```